 The Challenge

-Much of our work is done within teams comprised of many highly effective and highly compensated people.
+Much of our work is done within teams of highly effective and highly compensated people.
 We have found that these teams often function at the level of the least common denominator.
-Many people, especially leaders, move from meeting to meeting all day, every day.
-They often do this with little awareness of the specific role they play in the meeting and the value they bring.
+Many people, especially leaders, move from meeting to meeting all day.
+They often do this with little awareness of their specific role in the meeting and the value they bring.
 This is the culture of many organizations.
-When asking a cohort of vibrancy community members what they experienced in these teams, they suggested that while the participants were generally strong employees with good skills, they were often disengaged and some actively disrupted the work or found ways to interfere with the meeting goals.
-In some cases, the participants did this as passive aggressive response, and in some worse cases, did it just for personal entertainment.
+When asking a cohort of vibrancy community members what they experienced in these teams, they suggested that while the participants were generally strong employees with good skills, they were often disengaged, and some actively disrupted the work or found ways to interfere with the meeting goals.
+In some cases, the participants did this as a passive-aggressive response; in some worse cases, they did it just for personal entertainment.
 So, what is the antidote to this high level of disengagement considering five key factors other than the highest rank present?
-How do we capture the highest level of input from each person to create a higher level “field” of operation than any individual would have access to by working alone?
+How do we capture the highest input level from each person to create a higher level “field” of operation than any individual would have access to by working alone?

 The Approach

-We look at five different perspectives or measures of intelligence, then explore how the art of co-hosting can leverage all five intelligences of the participants to create an environment that calls forth the greatest possible capacity in the group.
+We look at five different perspectives or measures of intelligence and then explore how the art of co-hosting can leverage all five intelligences of the participants to create an environment that calls forth the greatest possible capacity in the group.

 The five perspectives are:

-It is interesting to note that each of these perspectives is important for an organization to create holistic solutions to the many complex challenges they face.
-For that reason, it is important to recognize each of these perspectives and be able to identify, recruit, and create environments that genuinely leverage the gifts of each.
+It is interesting to note that each perspective is important for an organization to create holistic solutions to its many complex challenges.
+For that reason, it is important to recognize each of these perspectives and be able to identify, recruit, and create environments that genuinely leverage each of their gifts.

-By integrating the five perspectives individually, an effective co-host can create the “container” or space to leverage each to the participants’ greatest potential rather than the traditional lowest common denominator.
+Integrating the five perspectives individually allows an effective co-host to create the “container” or space to leverage each to the participants’ greatest potential rather than the traditional lowest common denominator.

 Summary

-During this era of increased complexity and accelerated need for change, it is imperative that we identify methods and processes to help us navigate the challenges we face.
-Optimally, these methods and processes would create the greatest impact for all involved—creating an optimal experience for the individuals and a holistic solution for the organizations or groups involved.
+During this era of increased complexity and accelerated need for change, we must identify methods and processes to help us navigate our challenges.
+Optimally, these methods and processes would create the greatest impact for all involved—creating an optimal individual experience and a holistic solution for the organizations or groups involved.

 Authors